top of page

 • If an incident, near-miss, or injury (that does not require professional medical treatment) occurs, the Supervisor should be informed immediately so that an Incident Investigation Report/Review can be completed.
 If first-aid treatment is needed, a competent person with the necessary training should administer it.

-• If an injury occurs which requires professional medical treatment, the worker shall inform their Supervisor immediately.
+• If an injury occurs which requires professional medical treatment, the worker must inform their Supervisor immediately.
 The Supervisor will contact the Safety Department and receive instructions.
 The worker will be transported to treatment.

-• If a severe incident occurs that threatens the life or health of one or more employees, CALL 911! (or site specific emergency protocols) Inform the Supervisor immediately and follow the emergency procedures as outlined in the Supervisors Safety Book.
+• If a severe incident occurs that threatens the life or health of one or more employees, CALL 911! (or follow site specific emergency protocols) Inform the Supervisor immediately and follow the emergency procedures as outlined in the Supervisors Safety Book.

 Incident Investigation

-• Did production pressures play a role, and, if so, why were production pressures permitted to jeopardize safety?
+• Did production pressures influence the situation?
+If so, why were those pressures allowed to affect safety?

 Back Next